TheChrisader/Chrisader/README.md

  ### What I'm doing:

-- 🔭 I’m currently working on Jumble, a Dream Tracking Web Application, and Trail, an online Forex Trading Journal.
+- 🔭 I’m currently working on Jumble, a Task Management Web Application, and Trail, an online Forex Trading Journal.
-- 🌱 I’m currently learning SQL, Postgresql, Amazon Web Services, Docker and containerisation, Accessibility for Web Apps, and JIRA-based workflow.
+- 🌱 I’m currently planning to learn SQL, Postgresql, Amazon Web Services, Docker and containerisation, Accessibility for Web Apps, and JIRA-based workflow.
-- 👯 I’m looking to collaborate on building scalable Web applications.
+- 👯 I’m looking to collaborate on building complex Web applications.
-- 📫 You can reach me: IykeChris@gmail.com
+- 📫 You can reach me: IkeoChristopher99@Gmail.com

 <h3 align="left">Languages and Tools:</h3>